Sudharshan-3904/LocalAgent/README.md

 * Email Agent: In the Streamlit UI, you can type prompts like:
   * "List unread emails."
   * "Summarize email with UID 12345."

+* RAG Agent: In the Streamlit UI, you can type prompts like:
+  * "What are the key points in the uploaded document."
+  * "Summarize the second section of this document clearly and consice."

+* Blog Agent: In the Streamlit UI, you can type prompts like:
+  * "write a blog about LangChain Framework.
+Ensure it is begginer friendly and detialed."
+  * "Add a section about the environment setup steps and make the tone more proessional."

 ---